 Keith Warner, with Pacific Workplaces (Pac), often mentions that his Cupertino, CA location supports 400 Virtual Office Plans that collectively generated enough revenue to pay the (high) rent for his entire 18,000 square foot flexible office location.
 This comment attracted a lot of attention and questions from coworking operators who asked how they could also build a healthy virtual office business.
-This guide is our attempt to answer those questions.

 Step 1: Set up a Mail Service Business